microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 }
 ```

-However, as we need to expose factories anyway, the proposal is to expose them as the primary API.
+Since we need to expose factories regardless for creating custom motions, the proposal suggests exposing them as the API.

 </details>